PHI100 Examen Philosophicum

 Part I deals with the history of philosophy and of science, whereas Part II deals with philosophy of science and ethics.

-Lectures in Part I and II and problem-solving course.
+Lectures in Part I and II and problem-solving course in Part II.

-The students acquire practical experience through problem solving exercises.
+The students acquire practical experience in solving exercises, which are supervised.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).